10 things on prep basketball: Claytons lead Fort Dodge, Mason City and Cedar Falls get big wins

 Colo-NESCO (7-2) at Dunkerton (6-1).
 The Royals are riding a four-game winning streak into this Iowa Star Conference showdown.
 Dunkerton, meanwhile, just lost its first game of the season on Tuesday.

 Pella (6-1) at Newton (6-1).
 Two high-powered offenses going head to head in this Little Hawkeye battle.
-Expected lots and lots of points.
+Expect lots and lots of points.

 Muscatine (4-3) at Bettendorf (5-2).
 The Bulldogs have lost their two games by a combined four points, and have lost just once to an Iowa team.
 Muscatine will lean on Joe Wieskamp, 4A’s leading scorer, to snag its first win of 2017.